manish-garodia/manish-garodia/common/lib-cellar/procedures/db-goldimage/db-goldimage.md

 	![DB 19c installation - supportedOSCheck error](./images/install-db19c-err-supportedoscheck.png " ")

 	**What happened**
 	Oracle 19c supports up to Oracle Enterprise Linux (OEL) v8.1.
-Apparently, the operating system on your VM is OEL v8.2 or higher.
+Apparently, the operating system on your VM is OEL v8.2 or later.

 	The code `[INS-08101]` indicates that `CV_ASSUME_DISTID`, an environmental variable set by the verification program, is not set.

 	**What to do**

-	To fix this error, choose from two workarounds - <i>temporary fix</i> or <i>permanent fix</i>.
+	To fix this error, follow one of the workarounds - <i>temporary fix</i> or <i>permanent fix</i>.

 	 - Temporary fix

 		Export the variable or `setenv` at runtime.

-		 - **bash**
+		 - **Bash**

 			```
 			$ <copy>export CV_ASSUME_DISTID=OEL8.1</copy>